jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

     .RexxUnicode~codepointPrintableString( codepoint, buffer=.nil)

 Returns a printable string representation for the given codepoint.

 Printable codepoints are returned as their UTF-8 character representation;
 non-printable codepoints are returned as a Unicode escape notation.

-If a buffer is passed as argument, the result is appended to the buffer.
+If a buffer is passed as an argument, the resulting string is appended to the buffer, and the buffer is returned.
-The result is either a string or the buffer passed as argument.

 ```rexx
 .RexxUnicode~codepointPrintableString(0)=           -- '\u0000'